 9.Bags and Bottles to Our Guests

 As a guest on a Small World Journeys educational tour, you receive a cloth shopping bag and a reusable water bottle.
 This gives you the opportunity to decline a plastic bag at the souvenir shop and use your own – which helps keep plastic bags from ending up in landfills, our oceans, and in the tummies of turtles.
 Similarly, your own water bottle avoids having to purchase plastic bottles that crowd landfills each year.
+Because of this practise, we estimate that since 2010 we have saved over 3,000 plastic water bottles and 5,000 plastic bags from going in landfills.

 10. Local Knowledge